 Time Parameterization Algorithms¶

-Note that although the Iterative Parabolic Time Parameterization algorithm MoveIt! uses has been used by hundreds of robots over the years, there is a long outstanding bug with it whose fix is a work in progress.
+The Iterative Parabolic Time Parameterization algorithm is used by default in the Motion Planning Pipeline as a Planning Request Adapter as documented in this tutorial.
+Although the Iterative Parabolic Time Parameterization algorithm MoveIt! uses has been used by hundreds of robots over the years, there is known bug with it.

 Open Source Feedback